 In addition to tracking learners’ progress using Nimble, training managers will also have access to learner insights and comprehensive training analytics.
 Training managers are also allowed to create their courses using Nimble’s free Author software.
 Do not be mistaken, even though the Nimble Author tool is free, the entire LMS is not.

-Cortex is an LMS SaaS platform that caters to small to medium organizations.
+Cortex is an Learning Management System example that caters to small to medium organizations.
 This training system can be personalized in a variety of ways, which is good for you, the content creator.
 Cortex, like many other SaaS LMS systems, gives employees 24-hour access to learning resources.

 With Cortex, you can track and monitor the progress of the employees and give managers the ability to see their team’s progress.
 Unfortunately, Cortex may not be able to handle large business training and it is also not a free platform.

 As the trainer, you can see which resources were accessed by the trainees and which ones were received with a smile and which ones weren’t.
-It would be great if this LMS were being offered for free, but unfortunately, it isn’t.
+It would be great if this training management tool were being offered for free, but unfortunately, it isn’t.

 This easy-to-use cloud-based management system has many AI-driven intuitive features combined with its simple integration possibilities to provide a world-class learning experience.
 Even though it is an employee training platform, its main focus is on compliance and, as such, may not be the best for all aspects of workplace training.